philipqueen/SlackCellESP32/README.md

 # SlackCellESP32
-Development for ESP32 version of SlackCell (original version by Markus Rampp - https://markusrampp.eu/SlackCell/).
+Development for ESP32 version of SlackCell.

-***Use SlackCellu8g2Switch.ino*** - this is the most current functioning version.
+Based on the original SlackCell by [Markus Rampp](https://markusrampp.eu/SlackCell/).
+Markus's version used a much more expensive microcontroller, and was optimized for driving LEDs in response to tension changes.
+This version is optimized to be:
+- Easy and cheap to build, by requiring very few components
+- Great for standard slackline needs (measuring your line tension for parklines or highlines)
+- Suitable for slackline science (measurement speed as fast as possible with readily available parts)

+First calibrate your loadcell by loading *CalibrationHeltecWifikit.ino*, and use the values displayed with your known weight to alter the calibration values in *SlackCellu8g2Switch.ino*.
+Then load and run the latter file with your updated values, and you have a dyno!

 ## Code Notes:
 Current features are displaying current and max force on integrated OLED, and writing forces to microSD.